ITpakar/React-Redux-Rails-Project/README.md

 We're using the new ES6 syntax with our components.

 The app is split into two parts, which are namespaced appropriately app/ and api/

+If you are working with emails in development, you'll want to use Mailcatcher (development.rb settings are already set up for it).
+Install and view documentation here: https://mailcatcher.me/